-Information Technology Services (ITS) is responsible for oversight of all uses of information technology by the University of Iowa.
+Information Technology Services (ITS) is responsible for oversight of all uses of information technology by The University of Iowa.
 Three ITS departments have shared responsibilities in the management of export control issues.
-The Information Security and Policy Office oversees the appropriate use of information technology systems, services, equipment, and information, consistent with University security guidelines, standards, and policy, as well as federal and state regulations.
-This office consults with an Export Control Coordinator to provide technical assistance and guidance for IT security plans required for research projects governed by a Technology Control Plan.
-The ITS Campus Software Program Office manages the procurement and use of software to meet compliance with licensing requirements, and assists with export control issues connected with such licenses.
+The Information Security and Policy Office (ISPO) oversees the appropriate use of information technology systems, services, equipment, and information, consistent with University security guidelines, standards, and policy, as well as federal and state regulations.
+The Export Control Coordinators contact ISPO to provide technical assistance and guidance for IT security plans required for research projects governed by a Technology Control Plan.
+The ITS Campus Software Program Office manages the procurement and use of software to meet compliance with licensing requirements and assists with export control issues connected with such licenses.
 Finally, ITS Research Services manages University high performance computer (HPC) systems, which have export control requirements regarding user access and use of the system; this office works with an Export Control Coordinator on such issues.
-Technology Control Plans are maintained for each HPC system.